Fantom-foundation/Tosca/BUILD.md

 ### Filtering Benchmarks

 The `-bench` flag can be used to filter benchmarks by their name using regex expressions.
-However, the following is to be considered:
+It's important to note that:
  - tests are selected if the regex matches any part of the benchmark name
  - before the regex expressions are applied, the pattern is devided into sub-patterns for sub-tests using the `/` separator